veyon/docs/admin/reference.rst

 current user as well as the ones of the system service.

-.. _Network object directory:
+.. _RefNetworkObjectDirectory:

-Network Object Directory
+Network object directory
 ++++++++++++++++++++++++

-In Veyon a :index:`network object directory` provides information about :index:`network objects`.
+In Veyon a :index:`NetworkObjectDirectory` provides information about :index:`network objects`.
 Network objects include computers and rooms that computer are based in.
-THe data from the network object directory is used by Veyon Master to supply the :index:`computer room management` with entries.
+The data from the network object directory is used by Veyon Master to supply the :index:`computer room management` with entries.
 On top of that data from the network object directory is used for access control.
 By default a backend is used, that stores the data in the local Veyon configuration and queries them from this location.
-See section :ref:`Rooms and computers` for more information.
+See section :ref:`ConfRoomsAndComputers` for more information.

 :index:`Backend`
 	You can use this option to define the desired backend for the network object directory.
 Depending on the installation there may be several backends such as :ref:`LDAP` available beside the default backend.

 	**Default:** *Standard (store objects in local configuration)*

 :index:`Update interval`
 	The network object directory can be automatically updated in the background which may come in handy if dynamic backends such as LDAP are used.
 The time interval for these updates can be altered with this option.

 	**Default:** *60 seconds*

-.. _Authentication configuration:
+.. _RefAuthentication:

 Authentication
 ++++++++++++++

-The :ref:`Installation` chapter describes the :ref:`Authentication methods` available in Veyon.
+The :ref:`Configuration` chapter describes the :ref:`ConfAuthenticationMethods` available in Veyon.

 :index:`Method:`
-    This option defines which authentication method to use.
-Logon authentication does not require any further setup and can be used immediately.
-To use the :ref:`Key file authentication <KeyAuthentication>`, appropriate authentication keys must first be created and distributed.
+    This option defines which authentication method to use. :ref:`Logon authentication <ConfLogonAuthentication>` does not require any further setup and can be used immediately.
+To use the :ref:`Key file authentication <ConfKeyFileAuthentication>`, appropriate authentication keys must first be created and distributed.

     **Default:** *Logon authentication*

-.. _ServiceConfiguration:
+.. _RefService:

 Service
 -------

-.. _ServiceGeneral:
+.. _RefServiceGeneral:

 General
 +++++++